witsgroup-1/campus-infrastructure-management-docs/docs/Appendices.md

 - Stubbing security API by hardcoding contact information, dining API by hardcoding reservations and transportation by hardcoding major locations for some venues.
 - We must focus on getting our backend to work and integrate well.
 - We must also remember to test our code (unit, integration tests etc.)

+### Sprint 4 Retrospection

+Date: 10 September 2024

+Attendees:
+- Mayuri Balakistan(2543986)
+- Chloe Dube (2602515)
+- Claire Newman (2549861)
+- Dineo Chiloane (2563191)
+- Busisiwe Vemba(2561620)
+- Menzi Shazi(2453308)

+- all APIs are now completed and all ui is created.
+- we were unable to complete the functionality.
+- this is a problem since we also have to complete basic testing.

+Challenges we faced:
+- time management
+- the break broke our flow of teamwork

+How to deal with it in the next sprint:
+- try to complete the work as fast and early as possible to make integration quicker and less stressful.
+- communicate better with each other.

+### Sprint 5 Meeting 12 (Sprint Planning)

+Date: 10 September 2024 (whatsapp)

+Attendees:
+- Mayuri Balakistan(2543986)
+- Chloe Dube (2602515)
+- Claire Newman (2549861)
+- Dineo Chiloane (2563191)
+- Busisiwe Vemba(2561620)
+- Menzi Shazi(2453308)

+Minutes
+- other groups have stated that we will only get their apis later in the week.
+- this may be too late to integrate it with our work, therefore we must plan of mocking the API information.

+- new work was delegated:
+  - Menzi: mocking map API
+  - Dineo: onboarding page functionality
+  - Claire: onboarding page ui
+  - Busi: dining reservation mocking
+  - Mayuri: security api mocking
+  - Chloe: whitelist implementation (requested by client)
+- new focus is on testing.
+- this may also be difficult because the members are not used to it.

+### Sprint 5 Meeting 13

+Date: 13 September 2024

+Attendees:
+- Mayuri Balakistan(2543986)
+- Chloe Dube (2602515)
+- Claire Newman (2549861)
+- Dineo Chiloane (2563191)
+- Busisiwe Vemba(2561620)
+- Menzi Shazi(2453308)

+Meeting:
+- most core functionality is completed.
+- members are struggling with testing.
+- the focus is on functionality, even if testing is not completed.
+- we have decided that core functionality will be completed by Sunday evening
+- api stubs will be completed by monday evening.
+- documenatation must be ready to go by tuesday morning.